route-2/route-2/README.md

 - 💬 Ask me about **Blockchain and Front-end**

-- ⚡ Fun fact: There is no place like concat(Coffee ☕, Rain and Window)
+- ⚡ Fun fact: there is no place like concat(Coffee ☕, Rain and Window)

 - 📫 How to reach me **ruthurao@gmail.com**